 Customer confidential information is never stored outside of the AWS infrastructure for extended periods of time or on physical media, such as a CD or removable USB media.

-Customer data would only be transferred outside of Amazon's EC2 environment if it was needed to help solve a customer’s problem, and local problem resolution steps were required, and it was explicitly authorized by the customer.
+Customer data would only be transferred outside of Amazon's EC2 environment if it was needed to help solve a customer’s problem, local problem resolution steps were required, and it was explicitly authorized by the customer.
 After this problem was rectified, the files would be purged.
 In practice, customer-sensitive information is never stored on laptops, mobile devices, or physical media outside of the protections AWS provides.

 When a customer cancels service with Acquia, the customer's servers are terminated, and the website data is deleted.
 Hard drives and other storage media are never removed from the data centers before the data has been sanitized, so that the data cannot be recovered.
 When a storage device has reached the end of its useful life, AWS procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
 AWS uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual“) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
 If a hardware device is unable to be decommissioned using these procedures, the device will be degaussed or physically destroyed in accordance with industry standard practices.

 The Acquia Cloud environment ensures that the appropriate level of logging is implemented at the application (Drupal), web server (Apache), load balancing (nginx), database (MySQL-Percona), and operating system layers (Linux) necessary for analysis and investigation in the case of an incident or issue.
 Each layer of the stack logs to the local environment in real time.
 Logs are backed up to S3 storage daily and retained for three months.